 2.6 Keep a Watch on the Site Loading Time

-If you are experiencing a more than average site loading time, then you need to access your servers’ log and find out which program has been using the resources the most.
+If you are experiencing a more than average site loading time, you need to access your servers’ log and find out which program has been using the most resources.
 You can then block that program.
-Also using services as CloudFlare will help to keep scrapping bots out of your website.
+Also, using services as CloudFlare will help to keep scrapping bots out of your website.

 2.7 Have Someone Check Your Website

 Find some volunteers and ask them to go through your website online.
 Ask them to search for your site on a search engine and see how easily they find the site or posts using the right keywords.
-Tell them to look for any delays in loading, the way it is viewed or how easy it is to browse through.
+Tell them to look for any delays in loading, how it is viewed, or how easy it is to browse through.
 Ask for their feedback.
-This can help you know whether your website is working properly.
+This can help you know whether your website is working correctly.

 2.8 Set Up Google Alerts to Track any Fake Reviews